finos/common-domain-model/docs/contribution.md

 allocating a block-trade, calculating settlement amounts or exchanging margin requirements.

-While ISDA defines the protocols for industry processes in its documentation library, differences in the implementation minutia may cause operational friction between market participants.
+While FINOS defines the protocols for industry processes in its documentation library, differences in the implementation minutia may cause operational friction between market participants.
 Even the protocols that have a native digital representation have written